 Private lessons are designed for more advanced students.
-Keyboard 100J is a one half-hour lesson per week offered for one credit.
+Keyboard 100 is a one half-hour lesson per week offered for one credit.
 These lessons are generally taught by graduate assistants.
-Keyboard 110J, for two credits, is a weekly one-hour lesson generally taught by a faculty member.
+Keyboard 110, for two credits, is a weekly one-hour lesson generally taught by a faculty member.
 These courses may be repeated for additional credits, with faculty permission.

 To apply for any level of private lessons, please complete the online application form every semester you wish to register for lessons.
+These courses are faculty controlled and registration is done by the faculty only.
 An audition is required for the first semester of all private piano study.
+Auditions take place during the first week of the semester.
 Sightreading and some scales may be required in the audition.
-Repertoire requirements for auditions for the 100J and 110J level private lesson courses are as follows:
+Repertoire requirements for auditions for the 100 and 110 level private lesson courses are as follows:

-Keyboard 100J: one or two repertoire selections of your choice, representing your most recent study.
-These repertoire selections should be from classical music styles (Baroque, Classical, Romantic, 20th, 21st century) since that is the focus of all applied study in piano.
-Keyboard 100J is a half-hour lesson per week, non-juried course for one credit.
+Keyboard 100: one or two repertoire selections of your choice, representing your most recent study.
+These repertoire selections should be from classical music styles (Baroque, Classical, Romantic, 20th, 21st century) since that is the focus of all applied study in piano at Penn State.
+Keyboard 100 is a half-hour lesson per week, non-juried course for one credit.

-Keyboard 110J: three repertoire selections, one of which should be memorized.
+Keyboard 110: three repertoire selections, one of which should be memorized.
 These repertoire selections must come from the standard performance repertoire of classical repertoire (Baroque, Classical, Romantic, 20th, 21st century).
 One of these pieces must be a contrapuntal work by J. S. Bach (two or three-part invention, prelude and fugue, toccata, or movements from a suite).
 The others may be works of your choice from other standard performance practice eras.
-Keyboard 110J is a one hour lesson per week, non-juried course for two credits.
+Keyboard 110 is a one hour lesson per week, non-juried course for two credits.

 Major-level, jury-track piano study at the 100-, 200-, 300- and 400-levels is also open to non-majors by audition.
 This requires a more extensive audition in front of a faculty jury.
 (Audition requirements can be found on the piano undergraduate audition requirements page.)
-Students studing at the major level prepare a juried examination at the end of each semester of study.
+Students studying at the major level prepare a juried examination at the end of each semester of study.